 Access to the Harvard Business Publishing case studies requires individual purchase of cases, including purchase of copyright permission in situations where multiple copies are desired.
 Harvard does not offer institutional subscriptions that permit an academic library to subscribe to these case studies.

-Please see the following PDF document for recommendations on finding case studies in the Libraries' business databases, as well on freely available websites:
+Please see the following PDF document for recommendations on finding case studies in the Libraries' business databases and on freely available websites: